XcooBee/xcoobee-php-sdk/API.md

 - data types with data
 - consent types
 - expiration

+### DataPartiallyChanged
+Fires when some consent's properties were changed.
+You should confirm update and send XcooBee confirmation via [`confirmConsentChange()`](#confirm-consent-change).
+A standard consent object is returned, but only updated data type are available.
+It contains:
+- consent reference
+- data types
+- consent type
+- expiration date

 ### DataNearExpiration
 Fires when an active consent is about to expire (inside 30 days).